adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 (Honorary Professor)
 Indian Institute of Education, G. D. Parikh Centre, J. P. Naik Bhavan, University of Mumbai, Kalina Campus,  Santacruz (E), Mumbai 400 098

+### Mitch Randall
+Mitch is the executive officer of Good Faith Media.
+Before joining GFM, he was the executive director of the Baptist Center for Ethics.
+In addition, he pastored churches in Kansas, Texas and Oklahoma for over 20 years, and he holds a Master’s of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary and a Doctor of Ministry degree from George W. Truett Theological Seminary.
+Mitch is a citizen of the Muscogee Creek Nation with his ancestors reaching back to the McIntosh and Childers clans.
+He is married to Missy Randall and they reside in Norman, Oklahoma.
+They have two adult sons.

 ### Nicholas Robinson
 Elisabeth Haub School of Law at Pace University